human-pangenomics/hpp_production_workflows/coverage/phasing/README.md

 ### Running phase_reads

-The source code of the phasing program is written in C and is available in `/docker/coverage/scripts/phase_reads.c`.
-The binary executable is also available in `/docker/coverage/scripts/bin/phase_reads`
+The source code of the phasing program is written in C and it is available in [`coverage/docker/coverage/scripts/phase_reads.c`](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docker/coverage/scripts/phase_reads.c).
+The path to the binary executable is [`coverage/docker/coverage/scripts/bin/phase_reads`](https://github.com/human-pangenomics/hpp_production_workflows/tree/asset/coverage/docker/coverage/scripts/bin)

 The only prerequisite to run this program is the `htslib` library.
-You can find how to install htslib in `../docker/coverage/Dockerfile`.
+You can find how to install htslib in [`coverage/docker/coverage/Dockerfile`](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docker/coverage/Dockerfile).
 It is recommended to use the docker image `quay.io/masri2019/hpp_coverage:latest` in which `htslib` is installed and `phase_reads` program is also available.
 The path of this program is saved in the variable `${PHASE_READS_BIN}`.

 Here are the parameters `phase_reads` can accept: